davedoesdev/bpmux/README.md

 > `removed` event

-A `BPMux` object emits a `removed` event when a multiplexed stream has closed (finished and ended) and removed from the list of multiplexed streams.
+A `BPMux` object emits a `removed` event when a multiplexed stream has closed (finished and ended) and been removed from the list of multiplexed streams.

 **Parameters:**